 Like Simeone, Federico Chiesa is following in his father’s footsteps at Fiorentina.

-Son of Italian great Enrico, the 22-year-old has impressed with the Viola since breaking through the academy in 2016.
-Chiesa is highly thought of in Italy and was given his debut for the national team in a friendly against Argentina in 2018 and has picked up 17 caps so far.
+Son of Italian great Enrico, the 24-year-old has impressed since breaking through the Fiorentina academy in 2016, eventually earning a move to Juventus.
+Chiesa is highly thought of in Italy and was given his debut for the national team in a friendly against Argentina in 2018, eventually proving key as the Azzurri won Euro 2020.